 "Swear to make them cut me open, so that I won't be buried alive."- Frederic Chopin's last words.

-Just as real were the devices themselves, several of which were patented in England and the USA.
-These were known as 'safety coffins' and designs were registered in the 19th century and up to as late as 1955; for example,
+Just as real were the devices themselves, several of which were patented in England and in the USA.
+These were known as 'safety coffins' and designs were registered in the 19th century and up to as late as 1955; for example:

-There's no evidence to show that these coffins were ever put to use though and there's a similar lack of evidence of the phrase ever being used in that sense prior to it having been used in boxing circles.
+There's no evidence to show that anyone was ever saved by these coffins or even that they were ever put to use, and there's a similar lack of evidence of the phrase 'saved by the bell' ever being used in that sense prior to it having been used in other contexts.